-HOME affordable housing loans for down payment assistance or rehabilitation will leverage affordable housing loan programs, funded by State of CA, such as BEGIN and CAL-HOME.
-HOME development financing assistance will leverage development funds from State of California, developer equity, private financing, and tax credit financing.
+HOME affordable housing loans for down payment assistance or rehabilitation will leverage affordable housing loan programs, funded by the State of California, such as BEGIN and CAL-HOME.
+HOME development financing assistance will leverage development funds from the State of California, developer equity, private financing, and tax credit financing.